metamn/beat/code/pages/clojure/clojure.md

 2. Around 80% of my work was spent on the stack versus solving the problem.
 3. It made me frustrated and anxious like never before.
 4. Gatsby, Next.js are my worst framework experiences compared to Wordpress, Shopify, Yii, Laravel, Jekyll, Sinatra, Ruby on Rails, Gulp.
 If that's the JavaScript way &mdash; millions of investment in the news, frustrated devs on Github &mdash; I won't take part of it.
 5. I didn't learnt anything interesting during this period.
-In spite the problem domain is virgin and challenging.
+In spite the problem domain is novel and challenging.

 ## Clojure